aapoalas/denonomicon/static/contents/types/pointers.md

 Thus, Fast API calls only work for such pointers that fit within the `Number.MAX_SAFE_INTEGER` limit and are used as parameters.
 Pointer type return values always deopt the symbol call.

+## Concurrent access and data races

+Whenever an `ArrayBuffer` or `TypedArray` is sent to a native library through an FFI call, whether that call be `nonblocking` or synchronous, the buffer's memory becomes accessible to the native library for as long as it holds the pointer.
+For synchronous calls where the native library does not save the pointer, there is no issue.
+For `nonblocking` calls the FFI user should make sure to not read or write into the buffer before the call's Promise resolves.
+For cases where the native library saves the pointer for some indeterminate time, the FFI user needs to manually ensure that the buffer isn't being used concurrently.
+Otherwise data races are guaranteed to occur.

+There is also a way to cause data races with the FFI APIs without calling into native code.
+The `Deno.UnsafePointer.of()` API gives a way to get a pointer from a JavaScript created buffer.
+Then, the `Deno.UnsafePointerView.getArrayBuffer()` API (static or instance method) allows for an `ArrayBuffer` to be created from a pointer value, where the buffer is backed by the pointer's memory and not merely a copy of it.
+Combined, these two APIs make it possible to send pointers to normal buffers to a Worker thread and get concurrent access to the buffer's memory.
+This can probably allow for all sorts of wacky things, all of which are better done using `SharedArrayBuffer`.
+Doing this also breaks buffer related assumptions on the V8 engine level, and as such is sure to lead to undefined behaviour.
+Do not do this.
+And when you do, send play-by-play documents of what sort of wacky weirdness you find so I can enjoy it as well.